 The WVA Middle School program is a hybrid program.
 In the math and foreign languages, students will track along with their home school curricula, but be taught by WVA educators.
 In humanities, social science, and science courses, WVA teachers deliver our own curriculum which is oriented around home schools learning outcomes.
 This means that while our assignments and course work may be different than the home schools’, our students are able to reintegrate to their home schools in the spring with the same important skills.

 January through March

-WVA’s late season program is a condensed version of the Winter Term program, lasting 3 months from January to March.
-This program accomplishes many of the same objectives as the full winter term, but within a more condensed timeframe.
+The WVA Late Season Program is available for students in 9-12th grade.
+The Late Season Program is a condensed version of the Winter Term program, lasting 3 months from January to March.
+This program accomplishes many of the same objectives as the winter term, but within a more condensed timeframe.
 In particular for our freeski athletes, this is an excellent introduction to our Academy program in combination with dryslope or camp training.
 Alpine U19s are not eligible for Late Season.

 Early Season Program